Raphile14/NewPL/README.md

 This is a new repository.
 The New programming language will be deployed on the internet

 # Changelog
+indev 2.0.0 (10-26-2020)
+- Code Restructure (logic from scratch)
+- Major Overhaul
+- Variable declaration with the capability to sell values to null (str, int, float, boolean)

 indev 1.1.1 (10-08-2020)
 - Bug fixes in some cases
 - Additional error messages